Emmanuelle Guyon, the mirror of your emotions

 Gaspeite properties

-Gaspéite, named after the region where it was discovered by mineralogists Kohls and Rodda in 1966 on the Gaspé Peninsula in Canada, is a rare treasure of the mineral kingdom.
+Gaspeite, named after the Gaspé Peninsula in Canada, where it was discovered in 1966 by mineralogists Kohls and Rodda, is a rare treasure of the mineral kingdom.

-This unique mineral, part of the calcite group, is an iron carbonate mixed with nickel, giving the stone its distinctive green color.
-Once considered a negligible byproduct of nickel extraction, gaspéite has since revealed its striking beauty and immense value.
-Its shades, ranging from earthy green to brown and from pale green to bright apple green, accented with brownish veins, make it a captivating stone with a diverse color palette.
+This unique mineral, part of the calcite group, is nickel carbonate (NiCO₃), sometimes containing iron or magnesium, giving the stone its distinctive green color.
+Once considered a negligible byproduct of nickel extraction, gaspeite has since been recognized for its distinctive appearance and rarity.
+Its shades, ranging from earthy green and brown tones to pale green and bright apple green, accented with brownish veins, make it a captivating stone with a diverse color palette.

-The nickel in gaspéite’s chemical structure not only colors the stone but also influences some of its metaphysical properties.
-This mineral belongs to the trigonal crystal system, which gives a characteristic symmetry to the rare isolated crystals.
-However, gaspéite is most commonly found in compact masses.
+The nickel in gaspeite’s chemical structure not only colors the stone but also influences some of its metaphysical properties.
+This mineral belongs to the trigonal crystal system, which gives a characteristic symmetry to the mineral, though it rarely forms well-defined crystals.
+However, gaspeite is most commonly found in compact masses.

 With a hardness of 4.5 to 5 on the Mohs scale, it is a relatively soft stone, requiring care when used in jewelry or decorative objects.
 Under certain conditions, it also exhibits fluorescence under ultraviolet light, though this glow is not always visible.